Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Shrew removal can be tricky business, which should be left to a wildlife removal specialist with the experience in dealing with these burrowing animals.
 It is a challenge to fight what you can’t see.
 A wildlife removal technician understands shrew behavior and can recognize the subtle signs of their activity.

 Call or contact Cowleys Pest Services today for a free inspection and estimate if you suspect you have a shrew control problem.
-We help homeowners in Woodbridge, Edison, Lakewood, Brick, Toms River, Piscataway, Trenton, Middletown, Princeton Junction, Old Bridge, and the surrounding area with their wildlife control issues.
+We help homeowners in Somerset, Edison, Lakewood, Brick, Toms River, Piscataway, Bridgewater, Middletown, Princeton Junction, Old Bridge, and the surrounding area with their wildlife control issues.